-Swedish, French and Italian use Sentence casing where every sentence begins with a capital letter and the rest of the words are lowercased.
-Easy peasy.
+If you are releasing in Swedish, French or Italian, you should use Sentence casing which means that every sentence begins with a capital letter and the rest of the words are lowercase letters.

-Spanish and Portuguese titles can be written in either Sentence Casing or Title Casing
+Spanish and Portuguese release titles can be written in either Sentence casing or Title Casing.

-These are the Spanish exceptions that should always be in lowercase: a, al, de, del, e, el, en, la, las, los, o, para, por, un, una, y.
+These are some Spanish word exceptions which should ALWAYS be in lowercase letters: a, al, de, del, e, el, en, la, las, los, o, para, por, un, una, y.

 German also uses Sentence casing but the nouns are uppercase Nouns.
-Example with German title with sentence casing and uppercase Nouns: Übers Ende der Welt
+Example: A German release title using sentence casing and uppercase Nouns would look like: Übers Ende der Welt

 If you decide to exclude iTunes and Apple Music, you don't need to follow these rules.